New for 2019

 Assist with checking in and registering new arrivals.
 Greet attendees and answer questions as needed.
 Registration Tent shirts in charge will assign volunteers to specific registration tent positions of T-shirt Puller, Packet Puller, and Registration Check-in.

 Registration Tent – Apparel Sales

-Assist Registration Tent owners with sale of apparel on Saturday morning.
+Assist Registration Tent coordinator with sale of apparel on Saturday morning.
 Set out apparel, help with individual sales, monitor line-up of customers.